Living on a fixed income in retirement can be challenging, but there are ways to maximize your retirement savings.

 Alabama

-Alabama doesn't tax Social Security or income from public and private pensions, which helps you keep more cash in your wallet from your benefits.
+Alabama doesn't tax Social Security or income from public and private pensions, which helps you keep more cash in your wallet.
 However, withdrawals from retirement accounts are taxed.
+Retirees continue to receive a tax benefit, as the first $6,000 of retirement income for individuals age 65 and older is exempt from taxes.

 Kansas